slubold/slubold.github.io/index.md

 # News
+- November 12, 2021: I am excited to announce that I received the [Z.W.
+Birnbaum award](https://stat.uw.edu/news-resources/articles/2020-2021-zw-birnbaum-award-and-dorothy-m-gilford-teaching-award) for best general exam in the past year.
+Thanks to my great advisors Arun and Tyler!
 - October 20, 2021: We have posted an updated version of our paper ["Consistently estimating network statistics with aggregated relational data"](https://slubold.github.io/ARD_Consistent_Estimation/) to arXiv.
 - June 17, 2021: Our pre-print on spectral goodness-of-fit tests for complete and partial network data is out today!
 Check out the [pre-print](https://arxiv.org/abs/2106.09702), [code](https://github.com/slubold/LS_Geometry), and [short summary](GOF_Summary.md).
 - February 16, 2021: I am [writing](LS_Geometry_Summary.md) a short summary of ''Identifying the latent space geometry of network models through analysis of curvature.''